Neha0315/intro-to-programming-feb-2025/notes/README.md

 # These will be my class notes

-To open an integrated terminal in VS code, type Ctrl+Backtick
+To open an integrated terminal in VS Code, type Ctrl+Backtick